olleholmgren/nightwish-blog/README.md

 The aim for this project is to create a PLATFORM for NIGHTWISH fans to gather and share thoughts and opinions as well as exchange experiences with each other about NIGHTWISH.

 ### Goal
-As an owner, my goal is to be able to run and maintain a PLATFORM that will use the CRUD(Create, Read, Update, Delete) functionality in order to serve dedicated fans of NIHTWISH.
+As an owner, my goal is to be able to run and maintain a PLATFORM that will use the CRUD(Create, Read, Update, Delete) functionality in order to serve dedicated fans of NIGHTWISH.
 The user will have the choice of either sign up as a Member to the PLATFORM or to just remain a Guest
 This means that the user will be able to:

+## Features

-## Guest, Member and Admin
+### Guest, Member and Admin

-### Guest
+#### Guest
-If the user does not sign up to the PLATFORM they will remain as a guest.
+If the user does not sign up to the PLATFORM they will remain as a Guest.
-The guests of th platform will enjoy the following features:
+The Guests of the PLATFORM will enjoy the following features:
 - View/read posts
 - Search posts

-### Member
+#### Member
+If the user choose to sign up to the PLATFORM they will become a Member.
+The Members of the PLATFORM will enjoy the following features:
+- View/read posts
+- Search posts
+- Create posts
+- Like posts
+- Comment posts
+- Update (their own) posts
+- Delete (their own) posts

+#### Admin (aka superuser)
+The Admin is the person "at the controls" who runs and maintains the site.
+The Admin is the